YueyingDong/YD2023_code4Paper/README.md

 > after processing, results is saved under /data4Paper
 >
-> for accessing the processed the data to generate the results, please visit our OSF repository, data should be unziped under /data4paper folder.
+> for accessing the processed the data to generate the results, please visit our OSF repository, data should be unziped under /data4paper and /data4paper_pl folder.
 >
 > link to OSF repository: https://osf.io/qyv5z/?view_only=f52d68da115342c1af4bd72dea119a8c